Addiction Medicine Fellowship

 The University of Colorado Addiction Medicine Fellowship (ACGME Program Number: 4040740001) is a one-year multidisciplinary program providing training in the treatment of patients with substance use disorders.

-The University of Colorado and the Department of Family Medicine (DFM) are dedicated to enriching the educational experience on our campuses by cultivating a climate of inclusiveness, respect, and understanding for everyone.
+The University of Colorado and the Department of Family Medicine (DFM) are dedicated to enriching the educational experience on our campuses and beyond and improving care for patients by cultivating a climate.

 The Addiction Medicine Fellowship program will provide Colorado, the nation, and the world with leaders of excellence in: